 Applicants will be notified (primarily by e-mail) when Just-in-Time information is needed.
 This notification is not a Notice of Award nor should it be construed to be an indicator of possible funding.
 Applicants should only submit this information when requested.
 Information must be submitted electronically using the Just-in-Time feature in the eRA Commons.

-Other Support is ONLY submitted to NIH when requested.
+ONLY submitted to NIH when requested.
 Most typically, it is requested during the Just-In- Time (JIT) Information phase.
 The Other Support document assists NIH in clarifying that each person listed as Key Personnel on Form Page 2 of the grant application is NOT over the allowed 12 person months of effort per year (AKA 100% effort) on all of their combined funded research projects, including the NIH grant to be funded.
 If a person is over or about to go over the allowed 12 person months, then that person will need to make reductions either on the grant to be funded or other currently funded research grants.

 Note: do not provide Other Support documentation for Other Significant Contributors, such as consultants, unless their participation in the project has or will move them to the level of Key Personnel.